Trump TV Story is not fake news

 This time he reviews a UK IPO trade mark opposition case where a trade mark application for TRUMP TV was alleged to be in bad faith.

-In a recent UK trade mark opposition (O-409-18), an application for TRUMP TV was refused by the UK Trade Mark Office on the ground of bad faith.
-On 30 October 2016, a UK company, Trump International Ltd, applied to register the trade mark TRUMP TV for a range of services in Classes 38 and 41.
-The application was opposed by DTTM Operations LLC, a New York based company.
-DTTM is the vehicle used by US President Donald Trump (and his family) for their Trump branded enterprises in real estate, golf courses, etc.
+Trump TV has been the recipient for a UK trade mark opposition (O-409-18) when its application for TRUMP TV was refused by the UK Trade Mark Office on the ground of bad faith.
+On 30 October 2016, a UK company, Trump International Ltd, applied to register the

 The opposition was based on a number of grounds, including those relying on DTTM’s prior trade mark rights in the name Trump and marks containing that name.
 For reasons that will become clear however, the opposition was decided in DTTM’s favour on the basis of bad faith (Section 3(6) of the Trade Marks Act 1994).